Kevin Rose: Watchville/Hodinkee

 After leaving Google, Rose started Watchville, a news aggregation app focused on wristwatches.
 In July 2015, after Watchville merged with another watch-enthusiast site called Hodinkee, Rose moved to New York City to become the chief executive of Hodinkee.

 In April 2017, Rose stepped down from his role as Hodinkee CEO to become a partner in a start-up venture firm, True Ventures.

 Proof Collective

 Rose co-founded the Proof Collective, a group of NFT collectors, alongside Justin Mezzell.
 Members of the group include artist Mike Winkelmann, known as Beeple, and investor Gary Vaynerchuk.
 The collective released a collaboration called Moonbirds, a collection of 10,000 pixelated-bird non-fungible tokens which had $281 million in sales as of April 2022.
 Rose said Proof would use the proceeds to "build a new media company".

 Other appearances

 Rose has a chapter giving advice in Tim Ferriss' 2016 book, Tools of Titans.

 Personal life

 In 2013, he married Darya Pino.

-Controversies

-Protest at Rose's house

-On April 6, 2014, protestors demonstrated in front of Rose's home in San Francisco.
-The protesters held up a banner calling Rose a "parasite" and distributed a pamphlet accusing Rose of directing "the flow of capital from Google into the tech startup bubble that is destroying San Francisco."
-One banner read "I'ma Snip Snip Yr Ballz", an allusion to Rose's 2008 video podcast on Diggnation in which he joked about cutting off women's breasts.

-Portland home demolition controversy

-On February 28, 2014, Rose and his wife Darya Pino purchased an 1892 house at 1627 Northwest 32nd Avenue in the Willamette Heights area of Portland, Oregon.
-They removed the historic designation of the 122-year-old home and filed plans to demolish it.
-On June 24, 2014, it was reported that the Roses had accepted an offer from long-time neighborhood residents to buy the house, with the deal closing for $1.375 million USD.